UPS drivers worry company’s coronavirus precautions aren't enough

 But multiple drivers told NBC News they don’t feel confident about taking that leave.

-“There hasn’t been any, ‘Stay home if you’re sick talk’” from management, said one Atlanta driver.
+“There hasn’t been any, ‘Stay home if you’re sick talk’” from management, one Atlanta driver said.

-Jeff Schenfeld represents nearly 9,000 unionized UPS workers in the Fort Worth, Texas area.
-“They want assurances that they’re going to be protected while doing their jobs," said Schenfeld.
+Jeff Schenfeld represents nearly 9,000 unionized UPS workers in the Fort Worth, Texas, area.
+“They want assurances that they’re going to be protected while doing their jobs," he said.
 “They just don’t feel like they’re being taken care of.”

 Trump signs first coronavirus aid billMarch 19, 202005:18

-Several drivers also cited an NIH study showing the virus can live on cardboard for up to 24 hours as one source of their concern, but Dr. Karen Levy, a microbiologist and epidemiologist at Emory University, said that contracting the virus from a package is probably not the highest risk for the employees.
+Several drivers also cited a National Institutes of Health study showing the virus can live on cardboard for up to 24 hours as one source of their concern, but Karen Levy, a microbiologist and epidemiologist at Emory University, said that contracting the virus from a package is probably not the highest risk for the employees.

 One UPS hub has taken this precaution.
-UPS’s largest air hub, in Louisville, Kentucky, has been distributing spray bottles of homemade disinfectant at work areas, according to the union local.
+UPS’ largest air hub, in Louisville, Kentucky, has been distributing spray bottles of homemade disinfectant at work areas, according to the union local.

 An ‘essential function’

-UPS drivers and union representatives in Florida, Georgia and New York told NBC News they are seeing volumes they normally only see during the holiday season, with some working 12-hour days or longer to keep up with demand.
+UPS drivers and union representatives in Florida, Georgia and New York said they are seeing volumes they normally only see during the holiday season, with some working 12-hour days or longer to keep up with the demand.

-“We had a guy this morning go out with an entire truck with just toilet paper on it,” a driver in Wisconsin told NBC News on Friday.
+“We had a guy this morning go out with an entire truck with just toilet paper on it,” a driver in Wisconsin said Friday.

 The Department of Homeland Security has deemed delivery an “essential function,” meaning it is exempted from any government orders to shelter in place.
 Retail experts say the volume of deliveries will likely continue to rise.

-Other delivery services that are continuing to operate like USPS, FedEx and Amazon, have faced similar pressure from employees to upgrade their safety measures.
+Other delivery services that are continuing to operate such as the United States Postal Service, FedEx and Amazon, have faced similar pressure from employees to upgrade their safety measures.
 On Wednesday, Amazon announced it was suspending its pre-shift, in-person meetings and reconfiguring break room spaces at its warehouses to reduce the risk of virus transmission.

-USPS directed NBC News to a statement in which it said it is communicating CDC guidelines to its employees.
+The Postal Service directed NBC News to a statement in which it said it is communicating Centers for Disease Control and Prevention guidelines to its employees.
 FedEx did not respond to a request for comment.

 Public health experts say using delivery services is generally a good thing when it comes to fighting the spread of the virus.

-“I think the delivery service is critical now in providing people the ability to social distance,” said Dr. Levy.
+“I think the delivery service is critical now in providing people the ability to social distance,” Levy said.

 “The risk of people leaving their houses is greater than the risk of getting deliveries.”

 “Most drivers are more than willing to do what it takes, but the feeling here is that the company committed us to a situation the CEO wouldn’t do himself.
-The drivers are willing to get the job done, but the company is doing the least they can do to protect the drivers, just enough to say that they did something,” said a driver from Mesa, Arizona.
+The drivers are willing to get the job done, but the company is doing the least they can do to protect the drivers, just enough to say that they did something,” a driver from Mesa, Arizona, said.